The Woodville Bowling Club was formed in 1922.

 In 2006 the Constitution was updated to become one club under the management of a Board of Management consisting of 7 members.
 This was to conform to Bowls SA suggested plan for all clubs.

 In 2018 the Woodville Council agreed to install two artificial greens and improve the storage sheds, paving and seating.
 The club undertook extensive refurbishment of the shelters along the Northern side and with generous support from Lysaught installed a new sheltered walkway from Oval Avenue and new lighting.
-Our C Green was retired and will eventually become tennis courts for the Woodville Orion Tennis Club.
+Our C Green was retired and converted to tennis courts for the Woodville Orion Tennis Club.

-Our Board now stands at 10 with President Jim Dimasi, Vice-President Brenda Aird, Secretary David Stearne, Treasurer Alan Goodchild, and six Board Members.
+Our Board now stands at 10 with President David Stearne, Vice-President Allan Harris, Secretaries Mike Haywood & Jan Prosser, Treasurer Alan Goodchild, and five Board Members.

 The Woodville Bowling Club has been successful in bowling achievements and socially over the years and remains a strong local Club with excellent facilities.